 He phoned because he had an important presentation that he had been putting off.
 Not a long presentation, but in the context of business bounceback, a vital meeting with his team.

-In his presentation, he wanted to set the scene for a challenging time ahead, and get their buy-in.
+In his presentation, he wanted to set the scene for a challenging time ahead, and get buy-in from his team.
 He wanted to set an optimistic tone, whilst being realistic.
 He wanted to make the team proud of their work over many years building strong partnerships.

-But most of all, he wants the team to know that he’s willing to embrace feedback.
-He knows that his biggest hurdle is the team’s belief that he is willing to flex and adapt quickly.
+But most of all, he wanted the team to know that he’s willing to embrace feedback.
+On the phone, he said that he knows his biggest hurdle is the team’s belief that he is willing to flex and adapt quickly.

 He’s always taken pride in his ability to step back and not rush a decision.
 True to form, he’s been planning meticulously for how his business can evolve post-pandemic.
 But like Mike Tyson he knows that everyone “has a plan until they get hit”.
 He needs his team need to understand that he knows the rules of engagement have changed and agility is the order of play.

 But in his own words, “I’ll spend hours crafting the strategy, and minutes on the presentation preparation.
 But this is a difficult conversation – so I need to think about how I say this.”
 So last week he lifted the phone to talk because he was due to speak to the team and needed an external point of view.
 And I remembered the Ten Minute Rule, and how it has helped me to tackle those things that I put off.

 Try the Ten Minute Rule